oytunbolukbasi/PortfoyTakip/replit.md

 This is a Turkish investment portfolio tracking application built for Turkish investors to monitor their positions in BIST (Borsa Istanbul) stocks and TEFAS mutual funds.
 The application provides real-time portfolio tracking, profit/loss calculations, and position management capabilities.

+**Recent Change (January 2025):** Simplified the application by removing the Markets tab/page to focus solely on portfolio management functionality.
+The app now has a single-page design with enhanced position tracking features.

 ## User Preferences

 Preferred communication style: Simple, everyday language.